Coronavirus kills 12 in Iran, 61 infected: health ministry

 “(Farahani) doesn’t have a right to express views on this issue and doesn’t have access to information,” Jahanpur said, according to IRNA.

-Iran’s Deputy Health Minister Iraj told a news conference on state television that if the number of dead in Qom were even one quarter of 50 he would resign.
+Iran’s Deputy Health Minister Iraj Harirchi told a news conference on state television that if the number of dead in Qom were even one quarter of 50 he would resign.

 However, the dispute over figures between the officials highlighted criticism of the government’s handling of the coronavirus outbreak in Iran by both officials and Iranian citizens online.